yvonne924/YvonneY.Portfolio/README.md

 ### Grocery Data Dashboard in Power BI
 - **Demonstrate Video**: [Grocery Data Dashboard in Power BI](https://github.com/yvonne924/YvonneY.Portfolio/tree/6bd0435745cd9e9cd6204b52904a6c1200f70bf1/Excel/Grocery%20Data%20analysis)
+- **Summary**:
+This dashboard perform a sales performance report for Blinkit, an online grocery delivery service in India.
+The key metrics and visualizations provide insights into sales performance, item distribution, and outlet types.
+- **Business requirement**:
+To conduct a comprehensive analysis of Blinkt's sales performance, customer satisfaction, and inventory distriburion to identify key insights and opportunites for optimization using various KPIs and visualizations in PowerBI.
+-** Key Insight**:
+  •	Tier 3 outlets contribute the most to total sales ($472K), followed by Tier 2 ($393K).
+  •	Supermarket Type 2 is the best-performing outlet type in terms of total sales and number of items sold.
+  •	Fruits, snacks, and household items are the highest-selling categories.
+  •	Sales peaked in 2018, indicating a potential growth phase during that year.

 ### Hostital Emergency Room Dashboard Dashboard in Power BI
 **Demonstrate Video**:
 - **Goal**: